 Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's DSL (and DDSLs) should be aware of local procedures for making a Prevent referral.
+The school's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.

-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (July 2015).
+See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).

-3.7.13 Privately Fostered Children
+3.8.12 Privately Fostered Children

 Private fostering is when a child under the age of 16, (under 18 if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or relative in their own home for 28 days or more.

-The school will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Specialist Fostering Team.
+The school will follow the mandatory duty to inform the local authority of any 'Private Fostering' arrangements and refer to the Fostering Assessment Team.

-3.6.14 Children who have Family Members in Prison
+3.8.13 Children who have Family Members in Prison